-Data from household surveys of WaterCredit borrowers (see Graphic 3) suggests that while time saving and convenience are important for all borrowers, they are more important for women.
-Following WSS improvements, the number of households who spent no time collecting water increased dramatically, and those spending more than 30 minutes collecting water decreased correspondingly.
+Data from household surveys of WaterCredit borrowers (see Graphic 3) suggests that while time savings and convenience are important for all borrowers, they are slightly more important for men.
+Following WSS improvements, the number of households who spent less than 5 minutes collecting water increased dramatically, and those spending more than 30 minutes collecting water decreased correspondingly.
 (The experiences of men and women following improved water access cannot be compared since the survey question is asked at the household level.)